TL;DR

 Typical mix:

-Early-stage startups may lean more variable to encourage hustle.
-Mature companies often increase base pay for stability and retention.
+Early-stage startups lean variable to encourage hustle.
+Mature companies raise base pay for stability and retention.

-The right mix balances income predictability with performance pressure and varies by sales cycle length, ramp time, and role seniority.
+The right mix balances income predictability with performance pressure.
+It shifts with sales cycle length and role seniority.

 5. Develop Commission Plan and Bonus Structures